kylel2672/cyoadventure/README.md

-# Hey, Welcome to this choose your own adventure sotry.
+# Hey, Welcome to this choose your own adventure story.
 # Click [here](home.md) to start.